jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab4_Tasks, Functions, and Testbench .md

 xor #1 M1(sum, a, b); // inertial delay of 1 unit exerted by xor gate
 ```

-The ```initial``` statements are used in testbench to generate stimuli and control simulation execution.
+The ```initial``` statements are used in the testbench to generate stimuli and control simulation execution.
 Here is an example of it:

 ```verilog